What should Christians tell their children

-The danger in encouraging children to believe that Santa Claus and the Easter Bunny are going to visit them is that you are asking them to build their trust in something you know they will find out is a lie.
+The danger in encouraging children to believe that Santa Claus and the Easter Bunny are going to visit them is that you are asking them to build their trust in something you know they will find out sooner or later is a lie.
 If you tell them a lie about this, you may wonder why they start doubting other things you tell them.
 The child thinks, “They told me two big lies; maybe what they told me about God is a lie too.”
-Then many stop going to church.
+This can eventually become an excuse for not going to church.

 You can certainly exchange gifts at Christmas.
 But tell your children you do this as a reminder that the wise men mentioned in the Bible brought gifts to Jesus after His birth.
 And let them know Jesus came to earth to bring God's greatest gift — to show us the way to Heaven.

 You can also give chocolate eggs at Easter, but tell the kids the egg stands for the new life that Jesus Christ gives to all who follow Him and receive His wonderful gift of salvation — the new birth.